Tips and tricks to meeting your goals by selling gourmet pies this fall.

 Establish the tradition of a Thanksgiving pie fundraising event for success year after year.
 This strategy helps your group become the go-to pie sellers in the area.
 Wouldn't it be great for customers to anticipate and ask about your pies in advance every year?

 The average American spends $186 a year on Thanksgiving dinner.
-Make sure that your pie sales are included in Thanksgiving family budgets by marketing for the season.
+Make sure your pie sales are included in Thanksgiving family budgets by marketing for the season.
 Talk to customers about how they can simplify the cooking by purchasing a pumpkin pie for Thanksgiving dessert or a pecan pie to express gratitude to a friend.